Update: The original Moto Z Play officially takes the back seat to the newer Moto Z2 Play in a few ways.

 - $408 or $17 per month over 24 months from Verizon

 - $449 or £369 unlocked without carrier restrictions

 If you were interested in the Moto Z, but scoffed at its high price, then you'll like the savings that the mid-range-friendly Moto Z Play brings at launch.

-It costs $408 at full price when tied to Verizon, or at $17 a month over 24 months through the carrier's device payment plan.
+It costs $408 at full price when tied to Verizon, or $17 a month over 24 months through the carrier's device payment plan.
 Fully unlocked from Motorola, it costs $449 in the US or £369 in the UK.

 That contrasts with the Moto Z, which currently costs $624 at full price from Verizon, and $699 or £499 unlocked.
-The Moto Z Force is even more at $720 without a binding contract, but it's still only available through Verizon.
+The Moto Z Force is even more money at $720 without a binding contract, but it's still only available through Verizon.

 - Flat glass back with an aluminum frame at 7mm thick

 - Fingerprint sensor smartly locks and unlocks the screen